bistromath25/moraband/README.md

 From the [Star Wars wiki](https://starwars.fandom.com/wiki/Moraband):
 *Moraband, known in antiquity as Korriban, was an Outer Rim planet that was home to the ancient Sith.*

-Moraband is a simple UCI chess engine written in C++, and may be used with any chess interfaces supporting the UCI protocol such as [Banksia](https://banksiagui.com) or [Arena](http://www.playwitharena.de).
+Moraband is a UCI chess engine written in C++, and may be used with any chess interfaces supporting the UCI protocol such as [Banksia](https://banksiagui.com) or [Arena](http://www.playwitharena.de).

 ## Details
 - Move Generation